Essentials of a Good Software Outsourcing Agreement

-I agreed to outsource some work to another company after several discussions about what needed to be done and how and when it should be carried out.
+I agreed to outsource some work to another company after several discussions about what needed to be done, and how and when it should be carried out.

-The vendor said, “Great, I’ll send over a copy of our agreement.”
-The agreement that arrived attached to an email was absolutely shocking!
-It had so many one-sided terms and conditions (none of which were on my side of course) that I almost refused to do business with the vendor.
+We also discussed the cost and payment terms that were acceptable to both of us.
+But when the agreement was emailed to me, its contents were absolutely shocking!
+It had so many one-sided terms and conditions (none of which were on my side, of course) that I almost refused to do business with them.

-“Oh, that’s just our standard agreement” the other guy said.
+“Oh, that’s just our standard agreement,” the other guy said.

-Outsourcing Agreement Shouldn't be One Sided
+Outsourcing Agreements Shouldn't be One Sided

 There is an ultimate purpose both parties are aiming to achieve.
-It is the reason for having the agreement to begin with.
-It is the spirit of the agreement.
-It may be “spirit” but it is a real and palpable thing.
-If you seek out some other undeserved benefit, even if it is allowed by the words of your agreement then you are violating the spirit of that agreement.
+In fact, it’s the reason for having the agreement to begin with.
+It is the “spirit” of the agreement, which is a real and palpable thing.
+If you seek some undeserved benefit, even if the wording of the agreement allows it, you are violating the spirit of that agreement.
 And it probably won’t work.

 Your main agreement should include these elements:

-- Independent Contractor Relationship – the outsourcing company is an independent contractor and their engineers are not your employees
+Independent contractor relationship: the outsourcing company is an independent contractor and their engineers are not your employees

-- Intellectual Property Rights – you own all intellectual property that is produced
+Intellectual property rights: you own all intellectual property that is produced

-- Assignment of Copyright – to specifically assign the copyrights of the software source code to your company
+Assignment of copyright: to specifically assign the copyrights of the software source code to your company

-- Noninterference with Business - neither party will interfere with the business activities of each other’s company for some period of time
+Non-interference with business: neither party will interfere with the business activities of each other’s company for some period of time

-- Governing Law, Jurisdiction and Venue – if there is an issue, you will want the laws of your own state and country to apply
+Governing law, jurisdiction and venue: if there is an issue, you will want the laws of your own state and country to apply.

-There are a few other clauses and details that you will want to include.
-My purpose here is not to offer complete legal advice.
-You should use an attorney if you have any concerns and questions about the meaning and wording of your outsourcing agreement.
+There are a few other clauses and details you will want to include.
+My purpose here is not to offer complete legal advice – you should use an attorney if you have any concerns and questions about the meaning and wording of your outsourcing agreement.